tldr-pages/tldr/pages/common/goenv.md

   `goenv global {{go_version}}`

-- List all available golang versions and highlight the default one:
+- List all available Golang versions and highlight the default one:

   `goenv versions`